 Since 1 January 2018 you cannot make a new claim to Universal Credit in live service areas.
 You may be able to claim other benefits instead.

 If you are already getting Universal Credit in a live service area you will manage your claim by phone.

 If your Universal Credit claim is paused because of increased earnings, you will return to Universal Credit live service if your earnings fall, as long as it is within 6 months.

 Live service claims will eventually move to the full service.
 You will be notified when this will happen and what you need to do at that time.

 Claiming Universal Credit

-When you make your claim you’ll be asked for your postcode and then be directed to the right service for you to complete your claim online.
+When you make your claim you’ll be asked for your postcode and then be directed to complete your claim online.